“Your vagina is inside your body.

 The Mayo Clinic also note:

-“While not all vaginal problems can be prevented, regular checkups can help ensure that problems affecting the vagina are diagnosed as soon as possible.
-Don’t let embarrassment prevent you from talking to your health care provider about concerns you have about vaginal health”.15
+“You can’t prevent all vaginal issues.
+But having regular checkups can help make sure that issues of the vagina are diagnosed as soon as possible.
+It’s important to talk openly with your healthcare professional about vaginal health”.15

 Health Topics A-Z